 During my technical work, I also have the same problem trying different solutions instead of going through a straight line.
 If I weight the pros and cons of various approaches, it may be able to save time.
 Trial and error is definitely not an effective way for programming.

 Problem 3: Don’t raise questions or objections.
 Other people can’t guess me

 Sometimes, I just don’t want to tell other people my thoughts.
 ‘Coz I know it’s going to have a tough discussion and I just don’t want to get involved.
 When I get involved, I will be forced to do something that I don’t like.
 And there will be no way to refuse.
 In fact, if the decision can have a huge benefit to the company, I should give a shot, at least listen to the whole discussion before making the final decision.
 Turning down is quick but thinking is the real hard work.
 Personally, I find it very hard to unlearn my unpleasant experience.

 To solve a problem, one just needs to talk about it though it may lead to tough discussions.

 I am still working out the solution or framework to address my personal work mentality issue.
-The root cause may probably due to my introvert personality and long-time facing startup dangers.
+The root cause may probably due to my introvert personality and long-time enduring startup pressure.
 But I won’t find an excuse for myself.
 Hopefully, I will illustrate my solution in future posts.
 Feel free to let me know your hack if you have similar problems. 🙂